 Step-7: Bake and enjoy.

 You might also love this baked bbq chicken meatballs with avocado

 How to eat these spaghetti cups?

-Eat them hot/warm with a side salad and garlic bread for dinner
+Eat them hot/warm with a side of cheesy broccoli and garlic bread for dinner

 Meal prep for the week – Make a batch over the weekend and store in the refrigerator <– pack into lunch boxes or at-home-lunch or snack for the kids.
 Warm in the microwave just before eating.